Edge DevOps

 Testing our solution on OpenShift is fun but what we really want is an autonomous robot that can think for itself and find our fedora in the most disconnected of places.

-As you read in the last chapter at the "Feature Freeze" you will have to provide your solution assets in the form of container images.
+You will have to provide your solution assets in the form of container images.
 It is time to move these onto the robot itself.

 Build a Container Image of the Object Detection Model